 You can download one of my guided meditations and listen to them on the subway or in your car (with your eyes open).
 Get my free manifesting meditations here, and explore all my meditation albums here.
 If you want video guidance and would like to try out Kundalini meditation click here for my Miracles Now meditation videos.

-If you enjoy cooking, it can be considered a meditative practice.
-Time spent in the kitchen is designated for creativity and helps you detach from your day, even if you’re just whipping up spaghetti.
-The next time you feel stressed out after a long day of work, cook a meal.
+If you enjoy cooking or baking, turn it into a meditative practice.
+When you’re in the kitchen you can detach from your day and get creative, even if you’re just whipping up spaghetti!
+The next time you feel stressed out after a long day of work, cook a delicious meal.

-Use your time in the kitchen to redirect your focus off your to-do list and onto serving your soul.
+Be deliberate.
+When you walk into the kitchen, set up everything you need.
+Play relaxing or energizing music.
+Take your focus off your to-do list and onto serving your soul.
 Enjoy the process and then enjoy the meal!

 You can find a meditative moment even when you’re walking.
 Walking is actually a great time to meditate because it keeps us from rushing and allows us to slow down, calm down and get grounded.
-Try this simple meditation practice the next time you’re hustling to the bank on your lunch break, weaving through the supermarket aisles or hurrying to the office.
+Try this simple meditation practice the next time you’re running errands, stretching your legs on your lunch break or even grocery shopping.
 Slow down just a bit and make your walk meditative.

 Take a deep breath with every step.